 In the same skillet, add one tablespoon of olive oil, and stir-fry the onions, making sure they don't burn.
 Cook until slightly translucent, and then add the garlic.
 We like using a wooden spoon or a slotted spoon.

 Tip: keep the hot broth simmering next to your skillet, this way, the temperature of the rice remains constant.

 Add the arborio rice (or carnarolli rice), stir until lightly toasted, then add the thyme sprigs and either add wine and cook or use warm broth.
 Bring to a gentle simmer and stir constantly until the liquid is absorbed.

-Using a ladle, keep adding broth? cup at a time, stirring almost constantly.
-Keep on medium heat and there should always be a slight simmer, to prevent it from becoming gummy.
+Using a ladle, keep adding broth, stirring almost constantly, one cup at a time.
+Keep on medium heat, and there should always be a slight simmer to prevent it from becoming gummy.